The 10 Best Smokers

 video play icon

-This wiki has been updated 33 times since it was first published in May of 2015.
+This wiki has been updated 37 times since it was first published in May of 2015.
 Attention, meat lovers: with one of these smokers, you can enjoy the rich flavor of restaurant-grade pork, beef, turkey, and salmon in the comfort of your own home -- and at a fraction of the price.
 The models on this list come in different shapes and sizes, and are suitable for cooking everything from ribs and brisket to Boston butt.
 Always consult your local codes for fire restrictions.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Oklahoma Joe's Highland